pyca/pyopenssl/doc/api/crypto.rst

 `X509StoreContext.verify_certificate` in circumstances where a certificate cannot be verified in a provided context.

-The exception objects have a :py:class:`basestring` ``message`` attribute which contains error messages and :py:class:`X509` ``certificate`` attribute by which they indicate where the verification error was detected.
+The certificate for which the verification error was detected is given by the ``certificate`` attribute of the exception instance as a :class:`X509` instance.

+Details about the verification error are given in the exception's ``args`` attribute.

 X509StoreContext objects